Do you need critical illness cover?

-You probably won’t not be covered for health problems you knew you had before you took out the insurance and this type of insurance does not pay out if you die.
+You probably won’t be covered for health problems you knew you had before you took out the insurance, and this type of insurance does not pay out if you die.

 What’s covered and what’s not, will be set out in the policy details so make sure you’re fully aware of them and that they cover your needs.
 Read more about Critical illness insurance – choose the right policy.